Spaceghost/fx/README.md

 [![Documentation Quality](http://inch-ci.org/github/teoljungberg/fx.svg?branch=master)](http://inch-ci.org/github/teoljungberg/fx)

-F(x) adds methods to `ActiveRecord::Migration` to create and manage database functions and triggers in Rails.
+F(x) adds methods to `ActiveRecord::Migration` to create and manage database functions, operators, and triggers in Rails.

-Using F(x), you can bring the power of SQL functions and triggers to your Rails application without having to switch your schema format to SQL.
-F(x) provides a convention for versioning functions and triggers that keeps your migration history consistent and reversible and avoids having to duplicate SQL strings across migrations.
-As an added bonus, you define the structure of your function in a SQL file, meaning you get full SQL syntax highlighting in the editor of your choice and can easily test your SQL in the database console during development.
+Using F(x), you can bring the power of SQL functions, operators, and triggers to your Rails application without having to switch your schema format to SQL.
+F(x) provides a convention for versioning functions, operators, and triggers that keeps your migration history consistent and reversible and avoids having to duplicate SQL strings across migrations.
+As an added bonus, you define the structure of your function or operator in a SQL file, meaning you get full SQL syntax highlighting in the editor of your choice and can easily test your SQL in the database console during development.